This post is sponsored by Avenova and all opinions are the writer´s.

 I´d never really had a dry-eye problem until I started menopause at 51.

 The worst part of dry eyes for me is that, when it becomes severe, it affects my eyesight.
 I recall a time when my vision was blurry when I woke up in the morning, and my eyes even hurt a bit sometimes.

 My ophthalmologist did a thorough examination and assured me I would feel a lot better after a treatment for dry eyes.

 After a month, I was able to go back to wearing my multifocal contact lenses again (I usually wear progressive glasses) without a care and my vision went back to normal.

 During menopause, I also found that my eyes would more easily feel irritated.
 For a while I quit using mascara for that reason.
 Any small particle of debris would cause much discomfort, triggering tears that caused smudged makeup and make me a very unhappy camper.

 Avenova, when used as directed, provides relief in under 2 weeks.
-It´s effective, fast acting and soothing, which I´m extremely grateful for.
-It´s also the only Hypochlorous acid product with studies showing a reduction on the bacterial load on the skin around the lids and lashes.
+It´s effective, fast-acting and soothing, which I´m extremely grateful for.
+It´s also the only Hypochlorous acid product with studies showing a reduction in the bacterial load on the skin around the lids and lashes.

 You can purchase Avenova Direct on Amazon.